 Frequently, a fenceline is an obstacle for the landowner to achieve full spray coverage to the property line.
 As a result, there may be a narrow strip of land which is not utilized and can become a host area for noxious weed infestations.
 At times, Leduc County's roadside spray operators voluntarily reduce the width of their spray applications, to avoid inadvertently harming a growing crop which may be susceptible to the herbicide used in our ditches.
 This too, may result in a narrow strip of land which has not been sprayed by either the landowner or our spray applicators.

-Leduc County Agricultural Services' Orange Hawkweed Spraying Progam allows Leduc County to work proactively with residents to identify, control and eliminate Orange Hawkweed infestations.
-The most effective practice to manage the spread and infestation of this prohibited noxious weed is to directly apply selective herbicides.
-Leduc County Agricultural Services will spray Orange Hawkweed infestations of up to five acres with an effective herbicide at a nominal charge to landowners.
+Leduc County Agricultural Services' Hawkweed Spraying Progam allows Leduc County to work proactively with residents to identify, control and eliminate Orange, Meadow and Mouse-Ear Hawkweed infestations.
+The most effective practice to manage the spread and infestation of these prohibited noxious weeds is to directly apply selective herbicides.
+Leduc County Agricultural Services will spray hawkweed infestations of up to five acres with an effective herbicide at a nominal charge to landowners.

 Leduc County mows approximately 4,000 acres of roadside ditch within the county as part of its Industrial Vegetation Management program.
 The mowing helps control weeds and keeps sightlines clear at intersections.
 In addition to being aesthetically pleasing, a mowed ditch also reduces the potential of snow trap and drifting.
 Mowing also occurs within subdivisions, municipal reserve lands,the Nisku Industrial Business Park, county transfer stations and lagoons.